lammps/lammps/doc/src/pair_lj_sphere.rst

 sphere <atom_style>`.
 The individual value of :math:`\sigma_{ij}` is computed from the diameters of the two atoms using the mixing rule for pair coefficients as set by the :doc:`pair_modify mix <pair_modify>` command (defaults to geometric mixing).
+The cutoff is not specified as a distance, but as ratio that must be multiplied with :math:`\sigma_{ij}` to obtain the cutoff for a specific pair.

 Note that :math:`\sigma_{ij}` is defined in the LJ formula above as the zero-crossing distance for the potential, *not* as the energy minimum which